SC Freedom of Information Act (FOIA)

 Schedule of FOIA charges:

-Search and retrieval of records... actual per hour dollar cost of staff time
+Search, retrieval and redaction of records... actual per-hour dollar cost of staff time required

 Black-and-white photocopies (8.5 x 11)...
 10 cents per page